MicrosoftDocs/azure-devops-docs/docs/accounts/create-account-msa-or-work-student.md

 	[use Azure AD Connect for integrating on-premises directories with Azure AD](https://azure.microsoft.com/en-us/documentation/articles/active-directory-aadconnect/).

-## How does Azure AD control access to Visual Studio Team Services?
+## How does Azure AD control access to VSTS?

 VSTS authenticates users through your organization's directory so that only users who are members in that directory can get access to your VSTS account.